Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Abstract

 \section{Abstract}

 The intrinsic width and scattering distributions of fast radio bursts (FRBs) inform on their emission mechanism and local environment, and act as a source of detection bias and, hence, an obfuscating factor when performing FRB population and cosmological studies.
 Here, we utilise a sample of 29 FRBs with measured high-time-resolution properties and known redshift, which were detected using the Australian Square Kilometre Array Pathfinder (ASKAP) by the Commensal Real-time ASKAP Fast Transients Survey (CRAFT), to model these distributions.
 Using this sample, we estimate the completeness bias of intrinsic width and scattering measurements, and fit the underlying, de-biased distributions in the host rest-frame.
-We find no evidence for a down-turn towards high values of the intrinsic distributions of either parameter in the 0.01--40\,ms range probed by the data.
-Rather, the intrinsic scattering distribution at 1\,GHz is consistent with a log-uniform distribution above 0.04\,ms, while the intrinsic width distribution rises as a Gaussian in log-space in the $0.03-0.3$\,ms range, and is then log-uniform above that.
-This is inconsistent with previous works, which assumed that these parameters have lognormal distributions.
-This confirms that FRB observations are currently strongly width- and scattering-limited, and we encourage FRB searches to be extended to higher values of time-width.
+In no case do our model fits prefer a down-turn at high values of the intrinsic distributions of either parameter in the 0.01--40\,ms range probed by the data.
+Rather, when assuming a spectral scattering index of $\alpha = -4$, we find that the intrinsic scattering distribution at 1\,GHz is consistent with a log-uniform distribution above 0.04\,ms, and that this functional form is strongly favoured over the lognormal descriptions used by previous works.
+We also find that the intrinsic width distribution rises as a Gaussian in log-space in the $0.03-0.3$\,ms range, with a log-uniform distribution above that slightly preferred to a lognormal distribution.
+This confirms previous works suggesting that FRB observations are currently strongly width- and scattering-limited, and we encourage FRB searches to be extended to higher values of time-width.
 It also implies a bias in FRB host galaxy studies, although the form of that bias is uncertain.
-Finally, we find that our updated width and scattering model --- when implemented in the {\sc zDM} code --- produces 10\% more FRBs at redshift $z=1$ than at $z=0$ when compared to alternative width/scattering models, highlighting that these factors are important to understand when performing FRB population modelling.
+Finally, we find that our updated width and scattering models --- when implemented in the {\sc zDM} code --- produces $\sim$10\% more FRBs at redshift $z=1$ than at $z=0$ when compared to alternative width/scattering models, highlighting that these factors are important to understand when performing FRB population modelling.